-- When a FMD case occurs in a FMD free country or zone where vaccination is not practised, the following waiting period is required to gain the status of FMD free country or zone where vaccination is practised: six months after the disposal of the last animal killed where a stamping-out policy has been applied and a continued vaccination policy has been adopted, provided that surveillance is applied in accordance with Articles 8.8.40. to 8.8.42., and a serological survey based on the detection of antibodies to nonstructural proteins of FMDV demonstrates no evidence of FMDV transmission. - The country or zone can gain the status of FMD free country or zone where vaccination is practised only after the submitted evidence, based on the provisions of Chapter 1.11., has been accepted by WOAH. - Where a stamping-out policy is not practised, the above waiting periods do not apply, and Article 8.8.3. applies. - 3) When a case of FMD occurs in a FMD free country or zone where vaccination is practised, one of the following waiting periods is required to regain this free status: - a) six months after the disposal of the last animal killed where a stamping-out policy, with emergency vaccination, and surveillance in accordance with Articles 8.8.40. to 8.8.42. are applied, provided that serological surveillance based on the detection of antibodies to nonstructural proteins of FMDV demonstrates no evidence of virus transmission; or - b) 12 months after the detection of the last case where a stamping-out policy is not applied, but where emergency vaccination and surveillance in accordance with Articles 8.8.40. to 8.8.42. are applied, provided that serological surveillance based on the detection of antibodies to nonstructural proteins of FMDV demonstrates no evidence of virus transmission.
+- 2) When infection with FMDV occurs in a country or zone previously free from FMD where vaccination is not practised, the following waiting period is required to gain the status of country or zone free from FMD where vaccination is practised: six months after the disposal of the last animal killed where a stamping-out policy has been applied and a continued vaccination policy has been adopted, provided that surveillance is applied in accordance with Articles 8.8.43. to 8.8.45., and a serological survey based on the detection of antibodies to NSP of FMDV demonstrates no transmission of FMDV. - The country or zone can gain the status of free from FMD where vaccination is practised only after the submitted evidence, based on the provisions of Chapter 1.11. has been accepted by WOAH. - Where a stamping-out policy is not practised, the above waiting period does not apply, and Article 8.8.4. applies. - 3) When infection with FMDV or transmission of FMDV occurs in a country or zone previously free from FMD where vaccination is practised, one of the following waiting periods is required to regain this free status: - a) six months after the disposal of the last animal killed where a stamping-out policy, with emergency vaccination, and surveillance in accordance with Articles 8.8.43. to 8.8.45. are applied, provided that serological surveillance based on the detection of antibodies to NSP of FMDV demonstrates no transmission of FMDV.
+This period can be reduced to a minimum of three months if a country can submit sufficient evidence demonstrating absence of infection in the non-vaccinated population and absence of transmission of FMDV in the vaccinated population based on the provisions of points 7 and 8 of Article 8.8.43. as appropriate; or - b) 12 months after the detection of the last case where a stamping-out policy is not applied, but where emergency vaccination and surveillance in accordance with Articles 8.8.43. to 8.8.45. are applied, provided that serological surveillance based on the detection of antibodies to NSP of FMDV demonstrates no evidence of transmission of FMDV.